mrh9663-del/rlac/_pages/assignment-1.md

 ## Introduction

-Cyberpunk stories have always been about fear.
-Fear of technology, fear of losing control, and fear of what happens when humans are no longer on top.
-But the kind of technology people fear has changed over time.
-This project looks at how cyberpunk fiction shifts from physical, industrial technology to digital, software-based systems.
-Instead of reading each story closely, I use computational text analysis to look for patterns across multiple texts at once.
+Cyberpunk stories have circled fear.
+Fear of technology, fear of failing to stay in control, and fear of what happens when humans are no longer on top.
+However, the kind of technology people fear has changed over time.
+This paper looks at how cyberpunk fiction shifts from physical, industrial technology to digital software based systems.
+Instead of reading each story closely, I use computational analysis to look for patterns across multiple texts at once.

 ⸻